egtriana/fortigate_config_parser/README.md

 Sections:

-General: device hostname and Serial Numner
+General: device hostname and Serial Number

-Security Policies: disabled policies are shown in red Virtual VIP: shows all defines Virtual IP's.
-If shows in red, it has port forwarding enabled Firewall interfaces: tunnel interfaces are shown in red Address Objects: all network objects
+Security Policies: disabled policies are shown in red

+Virtual VIP: shows all defines Virtual IP's.
+If shows in red, it has port forwarding enabled

+Firewall interfaces: tunnel interfaces are shown in red

+Address Objects: all network objects

-Address Groups: shows the groups and group members Service Groups: your customized port definitions
+Address Groups: shows the groups and group members

+Service Groups: your customized port definitions

 IP Pools

 VPN SSL Portals and associated IP Pools

 VPN SSL Portal Assigments

 SD-WAN Zones

 SD-WAn Zones Members

-Local Custom Categories ID (Web filtering override) Local Ratings
+Local Custom Categories ID (Web filtering override)

+Local Ratings

+Future work:

 Time permits, I will work on a version to parse the configuration of Fortigates used as Switch and WiFi Controller.